yegor256/qulice/README.md

 installed in Windows your PATH should contain something like `C:\Program Files\Java\jdk1.8.0\bin`).

-Also rememer that we support Maven version >= 3.1.0.
+Also remember that we support Maven version >= 3.1.0.

 The path to license has to be declared in the following format:
 `file:${basedir}/LICENSE.txt`, it's the default value, one can use any full path